spacecloud-io/space-docs/content/storage/database/queries/joins.md

 If you have defined links in your schema, then you can fetch the linked/nested data without specifying the `join` clause or any conditions for joining in the `where` clause.

-**Example:** Fetch a list of trainers along with their caught pokemons:
+**Example:** Fetch a list of trainers along with their caught pokemons.

+> **You can use links for cross database joins as well.
+Refer to the [links documentation](/storage/database/data-modelling/supported-features/#link-directive) for more details.**

 To fetch trainers along with their pokemons using links, we first need to describe the relationship between trainer and pokemon using the `@link` directive: